 Occupations that involve standing have been linked to varicose veins, but evidence for this is not as clear.

-Caucasians have varicose veins more commonly than non-Caucasians.
+Caucasians suffer from them more commonly than non-Caucasians.

 Varicose Veins Symptoms

 Many varicose veins have no symptoms and are a cosmetic problem.
-Pain in varicose veins is usually a tiredness or aching in the legs.
+However they often are associated with pain and a tiredness or aching in the legs.
 This especially occurs after standing and is more obvious in the evenings.

-If varicose veins are neglected, the may eventually lead to skin damage.
+If they are neglected, the may eventually lead to skin damage.
 Initially the patient may feel itchy and the skin becomes dry and flaky.
 This is typical of eczema.
 At this stage the patient may develop skin staining which unfortunately is usually permanent.

 Thrombosis and infection in the vein may lead to severe pain and redness, indicative of inflammation.
 Patients should note that severe pain felt in the leg in the absence of infection or thrombosis may be due to causes other than varicose veins.